 Add the squeezed grated coconut back into the blender.
-Add 1 cup water and blend.
+Add 1/2 - 3/4 cup water and blend.
 Strain the coconut milk into another vessel.
-This is liquified coconut milk.
+This is diluted coconut milk.

-Take 1 cup milk or liquified coconut milk in a non-stick pan.
+1. Take diluted coconut milk in a pan.
 Add jaggery and keep it for boiling.

-If it gets too dry add milk or more coconut milk and let it boil.
+5. If it gets too dry add more coconut milk and let it boil.
 Boil for few minutes.
 Keep stirring continuously.

-Once it starts to solidifies add cardamom powder and mix.
+6. Once it starts to solidify add cardamom powder and mix well.

-Once it solidifies completely and starts to comes off the non-stick pan, add ghee and mix.
+7. Once it solidifies completely and starts to comes off the pan, add ghee and mix.

-Transfer the hot dudhali mixture into the mould and even it out using a ladle.
+10. Transfer the hot duddali mixture into the mould and even it out using a ladle.
 Allow it to cool.

 For more Konkani desserts and sweets recipes look here.